rvanbekkum/vsc-xliff-sync/README.md

 If you select the base-XLIFF file, then translation units will be synced to all other XLIFF files in the workspace.
 If you select any other XLIFF file, then translation untis will be synced from the base-XLIFF file to the selected file.

+### Check for Missing Translations

+#### Using the Command Palette

+> 1. F1 or Ctrl/Cmd + Shift + P to open the command palette
+> 2. **XLIFF: Check for Missing Translations**

+This will check all XLIFF files in the workspace and notify about any missing translations in the files.

 ### Find Next Missing Translation in XLIFF File